1.

 128.

 Wood, P. ‘Realism & Realities’. in Realism, rationalism, surrealism: art between the wars vol. Modern art.
-Practices and debates 251–332 (Yale University Press, in association with the Open University, 1993).
+Practices and debates 251–332 (Yale University Press, in association with the Open University, New Haven, 1993).

 129.